ThermoPilot/ThermoPilot/FAQ.md

 No background processes remain.

 ---

+# ⚠️ Common Issues

-❗ EPP Not Changing
+## ❗ EPP Not Changing
 Possible causes:

 - OEM tool constantly rewriting EPP
 - Running multiple tuning tools
 - Power plan locked by corporate policy

 Fix:

 - Close OEM performance tools
 - Use ThermoPilot exclusively
-- Ensure ThermoPilot plan is active
+- Ensure the active power plan is editable

+---

-❗ Power Plan Not Switching
+## ❗ Power Plan Not Switching
 Cause:
 Windows may be stuck on a custom OEM plan.

 Fix:

 - Delete unused OEM plans
 - Recreate the ThermoPilot plan
 - Run PowerShell as Administrator

+---

-❗ GUI Looks Cut Off or Misaligned
+## ❗ GUI Looks Cut Off or Misaligned
 Cause:
 WinForms scaling on high‑DPI displays.

 Fix:

 - Ensure Windows scaling is 100–125%
 - Resize the window
 - Use the latest version of ThermoPilot

+---

-❗ CPU Override Never Activates
+## ❗ CPU Override Never Activates
 Cause:
-CPU temperature is not available (Acer firmware lock).
+CPU temperature is not available on your system.

 Fix:
-Use the Acer Edition.
+ThermoPilot will automatically operate in GPU‑only mode when CPU telemetry is unavailable.